Got a new puppy? Congrats!

 Date: Check the sidebar on my site to see upcoming class

 Location: All classes are taught outside.
 Location may vary.
 You will receive details in your puppy info email after signup.

 COVID Guidelines: Masks and social distancing will be required.

-Vaccination Requirement: Proof of vaccination is required before beginning classes.
+Vaccination Requirement: Proof of current vaccinations.
+Full puppy series is not required for class.

 Class Length: 1 hour

 Refund Policy: One of my primary goals is to keep classes on the small size to foster group dynamics and to assure everyone gets personal attention.
 Due to the small size, I don’t have any financial buffer and therefore are not able to refund or offer any make-up classes.
 Please let me know fi you are unable to commit to class schedule and I’d be happy to work with you for another solutions.
 I appreciate your consideration.